tylerharter/cs320/f20/lec/nov20/README.md

 the model might be overfitting the training data.

-There is a greater risk for overfitting the training data when the number of features is large relative to the number of rows.
+There is a greater risk for overfitting the training data when the number of features (columns) is large relative to the number of rows.
 Increase `features = 50` above to observe this problem.

 What scores do both get now?
-You probably observe perfect scores on the training data, but that doesn't mean anything because the model essentially memorized the oddities of that data.
-It doesn't do so great on the test data.
+You'll probably observe perfect scores on the training data, but that doesn't mean anything because the model essentially memorized the oddities of that data.
+It probably won't do so great on the test data.

 Note that we specifically disabled penalties with `penalty="none"`.
 We won't go into detail here about what this parameter means, but it is used to avoid overfitting.
-Remove `penalty="none"`, then see whether the model does better on the training data.
+Remove `penalty="none"`, then see whether the model does better on the test data.

 ## 3. Pipelines